posit-dev/bcorp-report/import/raw-report.md

 structures.

 The tidyverse consists of nine core packages (including ggplot2, tidyr and readr) and 31 packages overall.

-There are approximately [6.5 full time equivalent]{.mark} Posit employees developing Tidyverse and related open-source products as of [December 2023]{.mark}.
+There are 9 FTE Posit employees developing Tidyverse and related open-source products as of May 2024.

 \<show cumulative downloads graph\>